Catholic Church in North Macedonia: Third period

 This period coincides with the founding of the Congregation de Propaganda Fide in 1622.
 In this period, the Catholic Church devoted more attention to these areas.
-The apostolic succession of the Catholic Archbishops of Skopje since Andrea Bogdani, an Albanian born in modern day Kosova (1651-1656) until today is continuous.
+The apostolic succession of the Catholic Archbishops of Skopje since Andrea Bogdani, an Albanian born in modern day Kosovo (1651-1656) until today is continuous.
 Generally all residential Catholic bishops of Skopje are residential, although many times were forced, because of the Turkish mischief, to change their place of residence, concealing in inaccessible places.
 Until 1914 Skopje bishops were titled "archbishops".
-But in a Concordat between Holy See and the Kingdom of Serbia the title of Archbishop was transferred to the bishop of the Archdiocese of Shkodër-Pult.
-Its last Archbishop was Lazër Mjeda (also an Albanian) in 1921 when was appointed Archbishop of the Archdiocese of Shkodër-Pult.
+But in a Concordat between the Holy See and the Kingdom of Serbia the title of Archbishop was transferred to the bishop of the Archdiocese of Shkodër-Pult.
+Its last Archbishop was Lazër Mjeda (also an Albanian) in 1921 when he was appointed Archbishop of the Archdiocese of Shkodër-Pult.
 In 1924, after the devastation of World War I, the archdiocese was downgraded to a diocese, and became a suffragan to the Archdiocese of Vrhbosna.
-In 2000 Pope John Paul II divided Skopje from Apostolic Administration of Prizren and today its jurisdiction extends throughout the territory of North Macedonia.
+In 2000 Pope John Paul II divided Skopje from the Apostolic Administration of Prizren and today its jurisdiction extends throughout the territory of North Macedonia.